chraibi/amritsar/README.md

 # Rethinking the Amritsar Massacre through Agent-Based Modeling and Social Psychology

-This repository contains an agent-based modeling (ABM) simulation that models crowd evacuation dynamics during crisis scenarios, specifically inspired by the Amritsar Massacre.
+This repository contains an agent-based modeling (ABM) simulation that models crowd evacuation dynamics during crisis scenarios, specifically inspired by the [Amritsar massacre](https://en.wikipedia.org/wiki/Jallianwala_Bagh_massacre).
 The simulation is built using [JuPedSim](jupedsim.org), a software for simulating pedestrian dynamics, and incorporates social psychology principles to understand how crowd behavior, and spatial constraints affect evacuation outcomes.